COSI-Lab/fsuvius/README.md

  - Ability to delete users
  - Sanitization of inputs
  - Quick increment and decrement buttons
+ - Ability to view (but not edit) outside of network
  - Changes automatically refresh
  - Bank totals
  - Design language from this decade